Aknowles1/go-api-practice/README.md

 - replace text file html body storage with a db record
 - ammed the edit/save funtions to write to mysql
 - Seperate docker file into multi stage builf
+- Add CSS and improve html so it doesnt look like an 8 year old did it